yass-gr/space_invader_game_with_python/README.md

-Space Shooter Game
+Space Shooter Game:
 A simple 2D space shooter game built with PyGame where you defend against incoming alien ships.
 I've successfully created a standalone executable so you can run the game without needing Python installed.

-Game Description
+Game Description:
 Control a spaceship at the bottom of the screen and shoot down enemy ships that move horizontally and gradually descend.
 The game ends when any enemy reaches near your spaceship.
 Try to get the highest score possible!

-How to Run
+How to Run:
 Simply double-click space_game_v1.exe - no installation needed!
 The game should run immediately on Windows systems.

-Controls
+Controls:
 LEFT/RIGHT Arrow Keys - Move your spaceship

 SPACEBAR - Shoot laser bullets